rachelj521/Bombing-Mission/README.md

 **WELCOME TO DODGE BOMB!**

-A simple 2D platform game built using Phaser 3's webpack project template.
+A simple 2D platform game built using Phaser 3's Webpack project template.

 Collect as many stars as possible while jumping across platforms!
 Easy right?
 Just make sure to dodge the bombs ;)